EzehConfidenceAdaeze/Revolutionizing_Inventory_Management_For_Retail_Success/README.md

  outperform others, then replicate those strategies across the business.
 **4. Focus on Efficiency Metrics:** Regularly track sell-through rate, stockout rate, restock-to-sales ratio, and DIO to keep inventory levels healthy

-<a href="PowerBI/TITE SALES PERFORMANCE ANALYSIS.pptx">Click Here to Download the PowerPoint Report for Full Insights and Recommendations</a>